-The accompanying unaudited pro forma consolidated balance sheet as of December 31, 2014 has been prepared to give effect to the automatic conversion of all outstanding shares of convertible preferred stock (including the conversion of all outstanding shares of Series D-1 convertible preferred stock into 1,388,889 shares of Series D convertible preferred stock, which occurred on January 23, 2015) into 22,866,987 shares of common stock and the warrant to purchase Series A-2 convertible preferred stock outstanding as of December 31, 2014 becoming a warrant to purchase 92,127 shares of common stock (see Note 7) as if the proposed initial public offering had occurred on December 31, 2014.
-The unaudited pro forma balance sheet as of December 31, 2014 does not give effect to the automatic cashless exercise of a warrant to purchase 454,545 shares of common stock (see Note 9), which will also occur upon the proposed initial public offering, because the number of shares to be issued upon exercise will be determined based on the initial public offering price.
+The accompanying unaudited pro forma consolidated balance sheet as of March 31, 2015 has been prepared to give effect to the automatic conversion of all outstanding shares of convertible preferred stock into 22,866,987 shares of common stock and the warrant to purchase Series A-2 convertible preferred stock outstanding as of March 31, 2015 becoming a warrant to purchase 92,127 shares of common stock (see Note 8) as if the proposed initial public offering had occurred on March 31, 2015.

-In the accompanying consolidated statements of operations, unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2014 have been prepared to give effect to the automatic conversion of all outstanding shares of convertible preferred stock (including the conversion of all outstanding shares of Series D-1 convertible preferred stock into 1,388,889 shares of Series D convertible preferred stock, which occurred on January 23, 2015) into shares of common stock and the outstanding warrant to purchase Series A-2 convertible preferred stock becoming a warrant to purchase shares of common stock (see Note 7) as if the proposed initial public offering had occurred on the later of January 1, 2014 or the issuance date of the convertible preferred stock.
-Unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2014 does not give effect to the automatic cashless exercise of a warrant to purchase 454,545 shares of common stock (see Note 9), which will also occur upon the proposed initial public offering, because the number of shares to be issued upon exercise will be determined based on the initial public offering price.
+In the accompanying consolidated statements of operations, unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2014 and the three months ended March 31, 2015 have been prepared to give effect to the automatic conversion of all outstanding shares of convertible preferred stock into shares of common stock and the outstanding warrant to purchase Series A-2 convertible preferred stock becoming a warrant to purchase shares of common stock (see Note 8) as if the proposed initial public offering had occurred on the later of January 1, 2014 or the issuance date of the convertible preferred stock.